Nyrhon/DiscordBot/README.md

 mvn install
 ```
 in the root directory and run the JAR.
-On first startup the application will create a config.properties file for configuration
-purposes and will fail to authenticate since the Discord application token hasn't been set.
+On first startup add -init as an argument to make the program run shortly to create the db with it's schema and the empty config file.
+Afterwards fill in the information in the config file and start up the program without any arguments.

 ### Configuration